vsafonova/debugging/README.md

 I saw incorrect data displayed on the webpage.
 To round the resulting value to the nearest integer, we need to use the appropriate mathematical method.

 Line 19:
-Syntax error, incorrect data display.
+Logical error, incorrect data display.
 I saw incorrect data displayed on the webpage.
 Using template literals with `${}` inside backticks is the correct syntax for string interpolation in JavaScript.

 Lines 28, 30, 32, 34: